Environment

 Gambling machine density has reduced steadily in New Zealand since the early 2000s, in large part due to the adoption of ‘sinking lid’ policies by many Territorial Authorities (when an existing ‘pokie’ venue closes, consent is not granted for another to be established) [24].

-This indicator presents gambling machine density (the number of gambling machines per 10,000 population), in greater Christchurch and New Zealand from 2008 to 2021 (Internet or live casino games are not captured by this measure).
+This indicator presents gambling machine density (the number of gambling machines per 10,000 population), in greater Christchurch and New Zealand from 2008 to 2022.
+Note internet or live casino games are not captured by this measure.
 Gambling machine proceeds, per annum, per 10,000 population aged 15 years and over, are also described.

-The figure shows that gambling machine density in greater Christchurch has declined substantially over the time period shown, from 60.7 machines per 10,000 population in 2008 to 35.7 machines per 10,000 population in 2021.
+The figure shows that gambling machine density in greater Christchurch has declined substantially over the time period shown, from 60.7 machines per 10,000 population in 2008 to 35.7 machines per 10,000 population in 2022 (unchanged since 2020).
 This pattern is broadly in line with gambling machine density across New Zealand.

 Data Sources